AWegnerGitHub/awegnergithub.github.io-content/2017_11_28_how_i_found_an_awesome_remote_job.md

 to "Recheck" if the due date was exceeded.

 When a card was moved to "Submitted Applications" the due date was changed to be three weeks from now.
-The thought here was that if I haded heard from the company in three weeks, I was probably being ignored and thus rejected.
+The thought here was that if I hadn't heard from the company in three weeks, I was probably being ignored and thus rejected.

 This automation helped keep the board clean and usable.
 I was always presented